 10. What if I have a trust, but things change and I want to change the trust?

 This is not a problem.
-A Revocable Living Trust can be amended or revoked.
+A Revocable Living Trust can be amended, or revoked.
 You can change it as often as you want.
 However, remember that putting new assets in your trust, or taking them out, is not an amendment to your trust, at least the way we do them.
-Usually, the reason people amend their trusts is that they want to change who is in charge of their assets after they die, or who they want to leave their assets to.
+Usually, the reason people amend their trusts is because they want to change who is in charge of their assets after they die, or who they want to leave their assets to.